IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 You can invoke one or more instances of the WatsonSTT operator depending on the total amount of speech data available for transcription.
 You can send the audio data for a given audio file or an ongoing audio conversation to this operator all at once or you can send the audio data for the live usecase as it becomes available from your telephony infrastructure in multiple blob fragments.

 **NOTE:** The WatsonSTT operator allows fusing multiple instances of this operator into a single PE.
 This will help in reducing the total number of CPU cores used in running your application.
+As a rule of thumb, it is better not to fuse if there are going to be more than ten WatsonSTT operator instances in order for the correct functioning of the application.
+It is fine to fuse them if there is a total number of ten WatsonSTT operator instances.
 If you use multiple operator instances inside a Streams parallel region, you can decide to enable the partitioning feature for the parallel channels via a partition key e-g: by using an application-specific conversationId as a partition key.
 In general, audio data ingested from files will not require partitioning of the parallel channels.
 It will make better sense to use the partitioning of the parallel channels for real-time usecases where audio data is received from a telephony infrastructure as several blob fragments for an ongoing audio conversation.

 ```
 // Invoke one or more instances of the WatsonSTT operator.